eleanorhealth/pair-programming-exercise/stories/2-unread-messages-tag.md

 ## Existing Behavior

-Member records are pulled from an API (https://randomuser.me).
+Member records are pulled from an API (https://randomuser.me), and displayed in rows in the app.

-Story #1 implemented a `countUnreadMessages` function.
+Story #1 implemented `countUnreadMessages`.

 ## Feature Requirements